 Thompson Hotels have a signature style that oozes sleek sophistication without the pretension—which is the perfect mix for this DC neighborhood.
-Eleven stories high with 208 rooms and 17 suites, the hotel’s prime real estate along the Anacostia River means you’ll get your choice of views ---riverfront or ballpark.
+Eleven stories high with 208 rooms and 17 suites, the hotel’s prime real estate along the Anacostia River means you’ll get your choice of views -- riverfront or ballpark.
 The impressively oversized (in many cases floor-to-ceiling) windows do a nice job of making some of the smaller rooms feel airy and sizable.
-Look for nods to the location’s historic Navy Yard heritage with teak-toned hardwood touches and an industrial chic color palette of creams and greys.
+Look for nods to the location’s historic Navy Yard heritage with teak-toned hardwood touches and an industrial-chic color palette of creams and greys.

 Much like the neighborhood, the hotel energy is smart, fresh, and sophisticated.
 Guests here are savvy travelers who want unique experiences and easy access to the city’s best offerings.

-Who Will Love It
+Who Will Love the Thompson Washington D.C.

 Business travelers and tourists who want upscale amenities combined with easy access to the city’s best features, including professional soccer and baseball.
 Families will love the nearby waterpark and pedestrian-friendly atmosphere.

 Who Might Not Love the Thompson Washington D.C.

 Fees and Extra Costs You Should Know About at the Thompson Washington D.C.

-How to Get a Deal
+How to Get a Deal at the Thompson Washington D.C.

-In the Neighborhood

 In the Neighborhood of the Thompson Washington D.C.

 The hotel is five miles from Ronald Reagan Washington National Airport (DCA) and 30 miles from Dulles International Airport (IAD).

 Nearest Public Transit to the Thompson Washington D.C.

 The Potomac Water Taxi and Metro Green Line Navy Yard stop are both a short walk from the hotel.